apples

 Tree New Mexico's NeighborWoods has grown to reach Silver City!
 This new branch of the Statewide Planting program was established in 2025.
 Tree New Mexico received a grant through the USDA Inflation Reduction Act to do the statewide tree plantings.

-SPRING PLANTINGSSilver City has two plantings scheduled this Spring 2026: April 11 and May 30.
+FALL PLANTINGSNeighborWoods has two plantings scheduled in Fall 2026: August 29 in Bayard and October 17 in Hurley.
 Check out the Tree NM planting calendar for more events and tree education.
-If you live in Silver City and would like a free tree planted in your front yard, please submit a request here.
+If you live in Grant County and would like a free tree planted in your front yard, please submit a request here.
 We dig the holes and plant the trees for free!
 Tree adopters must agree to water and care for the tree.
 Tree New Mexico will provide tree care classes to learn more about trees – both old young and old.

-Our Spring 2026 plantings in Silver City are in the area of north of US-180 and west of Silver St., east of Ursa Minor (Starsky), and south of Cain Dr. This area was selected because it has less than a 30% tree canopy - the minimum coverage needed in a neighborhood to provide significant health, cooling, and environmental benefits.
-This neighborhood includes an area ranked as highest priority to increase Tree Equity in the Town of Silver City's 2025 Community Forestry Management Plan.
-If you live in this area and would like to adopt a tree please click button below.
+Our Fall 2026 plantings in Hurley, New Mexico.
+This area was selected because the Hurley can get hot, with mean surface temperatures in many parts of town reaching 114 – 117 degrees Fahrenheit.
+This level of heat can have serious human health impacts, particularly for vulnerable populations.
+Heat is the number one weather-related cause of death in the United States.
+If you live in Hurley and would like to adopt a tree for your front yard please click button below.
 If you don't live in this area - please apply as the more interest we receive the higher priority we can give your neighborhood for future plantings .
 So tell your neighbors. *Hang tight!
 We’ll get back to you when we can, our tiny team is working hard behind the scenes!

 Learn more about Silver City NeighborWoods